hravnx/zipahoy/README.md

 ZipAhoy adds these things in two simple high-level static methods.

 ### How to install
+There is a nuget package, called ZipAhoy.

-Just grab the source, and add the ZipAhoy class library to your project.
-A nuget package may be forthcoming.
+Alternatively, grab the source, and add the ZipAhoy class library to your project.
 If you want to run the tests, you need to install the XUnit test runner Visual Studio extension.

 ### Examples
 There are usage examples in the ZipAhoy.Tests project.